Documentation Index

 Market Types Overview

-Predicta supports several types of markets, each designed for different prediction scenarios.
-Understanding these types will help you choose the right markets to trade.Binary Markets
+Predicta supports three types of markets, each designed for different prediction scenarios.
+Understanding these types helps you choose the right markets to trade — and create.Binary Markets

 Binary markets are the simplest form of prediction markets, focusing on yes/no outcomes.Characteristics